Books On My Table Right Now

 All-Time Top Ten-plus

-These are ten of my all-time favorite books.
+These are ten-plus of my all-time favorite books.
 They span literature, research, theology, epistemology, post-colonial education, and peace-building.
 Add them to your collection!

 - Free of Charge: Giving and Forgiving in a Culture Stripped of Grace — Miroslav Volf